How to Copy and Transfer Files to Hyper-V VM (Easiest)

 If you need to copy a large number of files to a Hyper-V virtual machine, this method may not be very practical since the command will be error-prone and complicated for management.

-Method 3.
-Mount the virtual hard disk to the host machine
+Method 4.
+Mount the virtual hard disk to host or guest machine

 1. Shut down the virtual machine first, then go to mount the VHD to the Hyper-V host.